 The Regeneron Science Talent Search School Award recognizes excellence in teaching and school support of individual student research.
-The schools of each Scholar will receive \$2,000 per Scholar.
-The award is intended to contribute to excellence in science, math and/ or engineering education at the recipient school.
-In the case of home schooling, the award will be given to a public school district in the home state of the student, or to a 501(c)3 non-profit science organization of the student's choosing and at the approval of the Regeneron STS Director.
+The schools of each scholar will receive \$2,000 per scholar.
+The award is intended to contribute to excellence in science, math and/or engineering education at the recipient school.
+In the case of homeschooling, the award will be given to a public school district in the home state of the student, or to a 501(c)3 non-profit science organization of the student's choosing and at the approval of the Regeneron STS Director.
 The award will be mailed to the recipient in the spring after submission of the School Award Program application and a W9 Request for Taxpayer Identification Number to the Society.
+The recipient school's principal or equivalent administrator must complete this form.